 1 |

-Imperial College London offers a range of scholarships, like President’s or Commonwealth, with benefits such as full tuition coverage, generous stipends, travel allowances, and others.
+Imperial College of London offers a range of scholarships, like President’s or Commonwealth, with benefits such as full tuition coverage, generous stipends, travel allowances, and others.

 Below is a table highlighting 10 prominent scholarships in the UK, detailing their eligibility criteria and the awards or benefits they offer: